ynkt/enum/README.md

 Status::DONE(); // Returns an instance that 'Done' was passed as an argument to the constructor
 ```

-Static methods for getting an instance of enumerator are implemented by ```__callStatic()```.
+Static methods that has the same name as the enumerator name are implemented by ```__callStatic()```.

-Therefore, if you care about IDE auto completion, I recommend using phpdoc as follows:
+Therefore, if you care about the IDE auto completion, I recommend using the phpdoc as follows:

 ```php
 /**